-- It is a policy of Autism Alliance of Canada to use the lowest fare wherever possible when time restraints do not apply. - Flights should be booked as early as reasonably possible to secure the lowest fares available, and last minute changes to travel itineraries should be reasonably avoided. - Frequent flyer benefits can be retained by the traveler, but should not be the basis for switching air schedules, hotel accommodations or car rentals unless such choice is reasonably equal in cost to the lowest acceptable alternative. - Cancellations: All unused non-refundable tickets must be reported to the Treasurer, or designate, immediately.
+- It is an expectation of the Autism Alliance of Canada to use the lowest fare wherever possible when time restraints do not apply, unless approved by the Executive Director. - Flights should be booked as early as reasonably possible to secure the lowest fares available, and last minute changes to travel itineraries should be reasonably avoided. - Frequent flyer benefits can be retained by the traveler, but should not be the basis for switching air schedules, hotel accommodations or car rentals unless such choice is reasonably equal in cost to the lowest acceptable alternative. - Cancellations: All unused non-refundable tickets must be reported to the Executive Director, or designate, immediately.
 Unused non-refundable tickets will be noted to be used for a future trip.
 Refundable tickets reported to Autism Alliance of Canada will be submitted to the Airline Reporting Corporation for credit and all penalties and surcharges apply. - Parking fees and personal automobile mileage are reimbursable expenses when the total is less than taking an airport limousine service, shuttle service, or taxi round-trip.